Welcome to my annual roundup – it’s time for 2017 in photos!

 October saw us on the move again, this time to Orlando in Florida.
 This was the first time I’ve been abroad with my parents since Flea was a baby.
 Taking a multi-generational trip to Orlando was a lot of fun.
 For all the challenges, it’s wonderful to see Flea spending quality time with her grandparents and making those special memories.

-November will forever now been known as the Month I Bought Bella and Edward’s wedding candlesticks.
+November will forever now be known as the Month I Bought Bella and Edward’s wedding candlesticks.

 The story is – honestly – ridiculous, but now that our movie prop candlesticks have arrived, I plan to use them as often as possible.
 See how pretty they look?